utshomax/postman-docs/src/pages/docs/administration/onboarding-checklist.md

 ### Secure your Postman team

 Depending on your [plan](https://www.postman.com/pricing), you may be able to secure your Postman team's users with single SSO, SCIM, and domain verification and account capture.
 You must first configure SSO before you can configure SCIM provisioning and account capture.
-For more security considerations, see [Security and compliance: a shared responsibility model](https://www.postman.com/shared-responsibility/).

 > You might need to contact your IT team for help with configuring SSO, SCIM, and domain verification and account capture.